jacobitosuperstar/jacobitosuperstar.github.io/content/posts/nepobabies/index.en.md

             return JsonResponse(error_data, status=status.internal_server_error)
 ```

-*NOTE: Remember that the `_meta` attribute allows us to access the things that
+*__note__: remember that the `_meta` attribute allows us to access the things
-we defined within the `class Meta` of the model, like `db_table`, `
+that we defined within the `class Meta` of the model, like `db_table`,
-verbose_name`, `verbose_name_plural` and all the others that you may find
+`verbose_name`, `verbose_name_plural` and all the others that you may find
 useful.
 In this case I use those attributes to create a consistent naming
 scheme within the JSONResponse.*

-And finally, when we are defining our API views, we can use again composition,
+And finally, when we are defining our API views, we can use again the powers of
-to add all the functionality that we want from them, like this:
+composition and inheritance to add all the functionality that we want from
+them, like this:

 ```Python
 class ClientView(